christian-konrad/chronicle-db-on-raft-thesis/src/05_implementation.md

 #### Cluster Management

+- Similar to LogCabin (see previous work)
 - The management quorum
 - Bookkeeping of available nodes and balancing partitions
 - Heartbeats and health checks
 - Registering of Partitions for StateMachines
 - Additional RaftServer (with own port)
+- Explain how to startup the cluster similar to https://github.com/logcabin/logcabin/blob/master/README.md

 #### Event Store State Machine